mek4nr/django-smooth-perms/docs/index.rst

 Smooth Registry Model
 ---------------------

-How custom behaviour for your permission
+How to custom behaviour for your permission

 .. toctree::
    :maxdepth: 3